-Many forms of floodplain development will require the submittal of a hydraulic study prior to permitting unless waived by the County Engineer.
+Many forms of floodplain development will require the submittal of a hydraulic study prior to permitting.
 The following are examples of floodplain development for which a hydraulic study is required:

-- Floodplain development and variance requests within a floodway zone including existing, unpermitted development or change of use applications, - Floodplain development or a new use to an existing structure within 100' of a channel centerline in a Zone A floodplain or as determined by the County Engineer, - Variance requests where hydraulic conditions need to be evaluated by Larimer County Flood Review Board (FRB) or at the discretion of the County Engineer, - Floodplain Project Reviews, and - Map Amendments submittals to the Federal Emergency Management Agency (FEMA) or the Colorado Water Conservation Board (CWCB).
-Additional requirements from FEMA or CWCB must be met along with these standards.
+- Floodplain development and variance requests within a floodway zone including existing, unpermitted development or change of use applications, - Floodplain development within 100' of a channel centerline in a Zone A floodplain or as determined by the County Engineer, - Variance requests where hydraulic conditions need to be evaluated by Larimer County Flood Review Board (FRB) or at the discretion of the County Engineer, - Floodplain Project Reviews, and - Map Amendments

 This section will summarize some of the main requirements for hydraulic studies in these cases.
-This section does not replace or remove any requirements for floodplain
+This section does not replace or remove any requirements for floodplain submittals to the Federal Emergency Management Agency (FEMA) or the Colorado Water Conservation Board (CWCB).
+Additional requirements from FEMA or CWCB must be met along with these standards.